Home » Credit, Life Hack

 Every time you add an account to your credit history, your score will increase.
 Contrary to popular belief, the more accounts you have the better(as long as they are managed responsibly).
 This shows to the credit bureau your trustworthiness since so many different lenders are willing to extend you lines of credit.
 When you become an authorized user, you will be issued a brand new card with a new 16 digit number and even a separate billing statement.

-Depending on the average age of your accounts, adding an authorized user can help this facet of your score.
+Depending on the average age of your accounts, adding an authorized user can help your credit score.
 If you are added onto a card that has a 15 year credit history, this will now factor into the calculation of your average age.
 And the same thing goes for the credit limit.
 If you can find someone with an extensive credit history and a high credit limit(think parents!), you should ask them nicely to become an authorized user on their account.
 You don’t even have to use the card, but just having it on your history will help a ton.
 But remember, if they ever close this account your account will be closed too, thus negatively affecting your score.

 No Credit Check?
 No Way